 Is he physically attracted to you?

 You see when some guys find out a woman likes them they start to act more confident around them.
-Almost like they have something on her.

 When you told him that you had romantic feelings for him in a way, you gave him higher status than you.

 IF he is physically attracted to you then there’s a chance something is going to happen.